spiffdev/help-pages/pages/02.Quick Start/01.shopify/docs.md

 - Choose a Plan (You can start on the teaser with free trial)
 - Test - Display a 3D product with steps using spiff in your store

-Render the Personalise Now Button
+### Render the Personalise Now Button
 ![](Screen%20Shot%202020-05-05%20at%206.32.01%20am.png?lightbox=1200,600&resize=600,400)![](Screen%20Shot%202020-05-05%20at%206.32.58%20am.png?lightbox=1200,800&resize=600,400)

-Install the snippet and render the button via a Install the Spiff Snippet in their Liquid Templates or book a spiff consult so we can have spiff internally complete the install.
-To do this spiff must request access to the store
+In the 2 examples above you can see that the **spiff button can either augment or replace the add-to-cart button**.

->>> the way that spiff opens in your site is customisable but would require a developer with shopify liquid templates experience to interact with our api
+>> the way that spiff opens in your site is customisable but would require a developer with shopify liquid templates experience to interact with our api

-#### Personalise Now Button
-The Personalise now button renders on the product page and is customisable via the [install snippet](http://help.spiff.com.au/#installation) that is inserted into your store.
-It is rendered whereever your theme renders the 'Add to Cart' button
+It renders on the product page and is customisable via the [install snippet](http://help.spiff.com.au/#installation) that is inserted into your store.

 Customizable Attributtes of the Personalize Now Button (Edited in your Liquid Templates)